mgrimace/Homelab/Services/Dashboards_Homepage.md

 Your homepage is at: IP:3000

 Your config files live in /opt/appdata/homepage/config.
 Use the [guide](https://gethomepage.dev/en/configs/services/) to set up various services and widgets.
-I don't yet grasp how to use docker socket to link to dockers on different LXCs.

-Here are mine for example:

 #### Services.yaml